 General Information: Issued to finance the purchase of equipment, such as school buses.
 The District limits the maturity to five years.
 The District issued the first lease in 2014, through TD Bank.
 In 2015, the District entered into a master lease agreement with Banc of America Public Capital Corp.
 Having a master lease in place will reduce the issuance costs of future leases and make the process much easier.
-As of June 30, 2016, there were \$31.8 million outstanding.
+Within the master lease structure, the District has issued three leases.
+As of June 30, 2017, there were \$23.5 million outstanding.
+The final maturity of the existing leases will be in 2021.